stf8org/stf/README.md

 </li><li>
 The pet'toys'3 is the Context Turns, each separated by an "air comma" ''' like a lamp-post or street-sign.
 </li><li>
-Because HTTP & IRI can't handle letters correctly, STF0 is packed using %- "percent-encoding" of STF (& "UTF-8") characters.
+Because HTTP & IRI can't handle letters correctly, STF0 is packed using 4-bit 0123456789aAbBcC_- <s>%- "percent-encoding"</s> of STF (& "UTF-8") characters.
 </li><li>
 The unique Context is held in a single record or file of the same "file name" IRI.
 </li><li>
 The STF Turns can be either a letter or bits of a number.
 </li><li>
-This standard form must be processed correctly, "ascii" is a set of numbers 0..9a..zA..Z_- distinct from STF 'a': %%. '.' is not a number.
+This standard form must be processed correctly, "ascii" is a set of numbers 0..9aA..zZ_- distinct from STF 'a': . '.' is not a number.
 </li><li>
 Turns inside the Context .():
 </li><li>